mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-vi.md

 ***"The nature of epidemics."***

 This is Lucretius' last point in his entire work.
-It is interesting that he leaves with such a gloomy subject but fitting for death is the final destination for all of us and a fear of death foolish to the true Epicurean.
+It is interesting that he leaves with such a gloomy subject but then again fitting for death is the destination for all of us and a fear of death foolish to the true Epicurean.
 Death, Lucretius and all followers of Epicureanism will argue, is but annihilation - and one cannot regret or fear what one cannot experience.
 So be merry all, for death is final.

-Epidemics occur when atoms upset the equilibrium on the atmosphere.
+Epidemics occur when atoms upset the equilibrium in the atmosphere.
 If one travels and falls sick, it is because one is not used to the different atoms in the air.
 He observes and believes that Elephantiasis is unique to Egypt, gout of the feet to Attica and poor eyes to Achaia.
 For some reason, he also believes black people are black due to their skin being burnt by the sun.
 A variation of air, makes for varying conditions.

-Lucretius goes on to clinically describe the events of the Athenian plague of 430 BC (This is notable, because this event occur quite before Lucretius time.
+Lucretius goes on to clinically describe the events of the Athenian plague of 430 BC (This is notable, because this event occurs quite before Lucretius time.
 He lived between 99-55 BC).

 The following symptoms were present:

 1. Fever
 2. Bloodshot eyes
 3. Blacking of the throat and blood in the same